 This new web based guide to the ‘Wildlife along the Tyne’ is currently in development.
-It will contain interactive maps, which show over two-dozen locations.
+It will contain interactive maps, which show over thirty locations.
 The River Tyne in the North East of England is formed by the confluence of the North and South Tyne to the west of Hexham.
 It flows for over seventy miles.
-This large riverside habitat is rich in wildlife all year long.

 To the west historic towns such as Corbridge and Hexham’s Tyne Country Park will also be included.
-The delights of popular riverside parks at Hebburn, Newburn and Walker and will be showcased and the habitats along the Newcastle and Gateshead Quayside’s will be headlined.
+The delights of popular riverside parks at Hebburn, Newburn and Walker will be showcased; whilst the habitats along the Newcastle and Gateshead Quayside’s will be headlined.

 As visitors and residents enjoy the delights of this famous riverside habitat they can also enjoy a selection of neighbouring wildlife corridors such as Wallsend Burn/Dene and Parks which flows from the Tyne and reaches far north up into the Rising Sun Country Park.
 There is also the Ouseburn, which flows through to the beautiful Jesmond Dene which is one of the best well established woodland habitats in the north east.
 And further north…. onto the legendary and well-loved Gosforth Park Nature Reserve that continues to blossom following the hard work and constant efforts of the Natural History Society of Northumbria and it’s members.